The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Introduction

 \subsection{Related Literature}

-Our work sits at the intersection of three research streams that have evolved largely in parallel.
-The first is the literature on model retraining, which studies when predictive models should be updated as new data become available.
-The second is the learning-curve literature, which characterizes how model performance evolves with additional samples and how such curves can guide data acquisition and training decisions.
-The third is the literature on alternative data sources, especially in finance, where newly accessible signals arrive gradually and often require careful economic evaluation before integration.
+Our work sits at the intersection of four research streams that have evolved largely in parallel.
+The first is the literature on machine learning (ML) deployment and operationalization, which studies how predictive models are selected, deployed, and governed as components of operational decision systems.
+The second is the literature on model retraining, which studies when predictive models should be updated as new data become available.
+The third is the learning-curve literature, which characterizes how model performance evolves with additional samples and how such curves can guide data acquisition and training decisions.
+The fourth is the literature on alternative data sources in finance, where newly accessible signals arrive gradually and often require careful economic evaluation before integration.
 Our framework bridges these streams by modeling performance gains, data and retraining costs, and the timing of information arrival within a unified formulation, thereby formalizing the decision of when new data justify switching to a challenger model.
 Our setting also relates conceptually to sequential decision-making and optimal stopping, as the choice to switch, discard, or continue is made repeatedly under uncertainty.
 However, the stopping problem we study does not match standard formulations, as gains and costs depend endogenously on sample size rather than exogenous stochastic rewards.
+Relatedly, \citet{kaps2025choose} develop a parallel economic framework for exploring, continuing, or switching among competing technologies; our context is predictive-model governance rather than technology investment.